-- First, it has aged naturally and has simply become outdated.
+- First, it has aged naturally and merely has become outdated.

-- Second, the equipment may have been defective from the very beginning.
+- Second, the equipment may have been defective from the beginning.

 Either way, it is a dangerous scenario for those who are near the plant.
 The use of substandard material is a real danger for people who work at industrial plants, as well as people who live in the surrounding communities.
 It is also not a danger limited to America.
 In fact, the Kudankulam Nuclear Power Plant in India recently came under fire for its use of inferior materials.
 As our attorneys have seen, this is a prevalent problem.

-In fact, most plants haven't been updated for half a century, meaning that the equipment-and the technology-that they're using is antiquated.
-Even in cases where the technology would be appropriate, the equipment may be so worn down it can no longer properly function.
+In fact, most plants have not been updated for half a century, meaning that the equipment, and the technology, that they're using is antiquated.
+Even in cases where the technology would be appropriate, the equipment may be so worn down it can no longer adequately function.

 This danger was highlighted in the 2005 BP Texas City explosion, which killed 15 workers and injured 170+ others.
 In the investigations following the incident, it was found that multiple failures led up to the explosion.
 After Telos, a consulting firm, examined the plant, a report was released in January 2005 in which one of the co-authors stated that "we have never seen a site where the notion 'I could die today' was so real."

 In the original reports, some of the problems were broken alarms, thinning pipe, as well as heavy objects falling throughout the plant.
 Some of these contributed to the later explosion; for example, a disabled alarm that kept the plant from being notified when the raffinate splitter overpressure protection system overfilled the tower contents.
 Had the proper care and caution been taken, this equipment may have been upgraded with new, functioning models, which may have been enough to keep the incident from ever occurring.

 Unfortunately, it is not an isolated incident— aging equipment is often the cause of plant explosions.